 In addition please include your responses to the following questions:

 - Why are you interested in an internship at Capital Public Radio?

 - How do your relevant classes and work experience relate to the internship position you are applying for?

 - What do you hope to gain from your internship?

 - What can Capital Public Radio hope to gain from you?

 - How do you plan to use the skills you develop at Capital Public Radio in the future?

 Please supply any relevant supporting materials such as writing samples or audio samples if required.

 Submitting Your Application

-Submit cover letter, resume and any required supporting material to:
+Submit cover letter, resume and any required supporting materials to: